-I read Cardboard because it got a starred review from Kirkus (the reviewer especially liked its philosophical underpinnings).
+I read Cardboard because it received top honors from Kirkus Reviews (the reviewer especially liked its philosophical underpinnings).
 Knowing nothing else about you, I was intrigued by the book’s dedication: “To the Chestertonians.”
 Anybody who reads Chesterton must have some redeeming features!
 Who are the Chestertonians?

 Just over three years ago, Ethan Nicolle (Axe Cop) and I were reading and discussing some of G. K. Chesterton’s works.
 We already smoked pipes together, and we knew of a few other fans of Chesterton who were friends at church or working in Hollywood.
 We started reading Chesterton out loud together at my house on Sunday afternoons in the warm California sun.
 Before long, the group got up to about 13 guys and we went through Chesterton’s more popular works; Orthodoxy, Heretics, The Everlasting Man, In Defense of Sanity, What’s Wrong With The World, Thomas Aquinas, The Man Who Was Thursday, etc. Our ritual was to smoke pipes (and cigars), drink whiskey and dark beer, have a meal together and read.
 It became one of the most intimate fraternities I’ve ever attended.
 We argued over politics and faith, and while most of the group were conservative Christians, we had the outlier non-believer, liberal and even had a woman show up once or twice!